 - date of capture

-Researchers should bear in mind that these records were compiled for humanitarian reasons and the ICRC is still fully occupied with similar humanitarian work in the present day.
+Researchers should bear in mind that these records were compiled for humanitarian reasons.
+The ICRC is still fully occupied with similar humanitarian work in the present day.
 Searches of a historical nature may therefore take a considerable time to complete.